celebrating ostara: what, when, where, why & how.

 RESOURCES:

-Watch how I celebrated Ostara previously in the video below.
+Find out how I celebrated Ostara previously in the video below:

 Do you celebrate Ostara?
 How will you be celebrating it?
 Let me know in the comments below.